shuangwu5/mostlyai/README.md

 [SDK Documentation](https://mostly-ai.github.io/mostlyai/) | [Platform Documentation](https://mostly.ai/docs) | [Usage Examples](https://mostly-ai.github.io/mostlyai/usage/)

-The official SDK of [MOSTLY AI](https://app.mostly.ai/), a Python toolkit for high-fidelity, privacy-safe **Synthetic Data**.
+The Synthetic Data SDK is a Python toolkit for high-fidelity, privacy-safe **Synthetic Data**.

-- **Client mode** connects to a remote MOSTLY AI platform for training & generating synthetic data there.
+- **Client mode** connects to a remote [MOSTLY AI platform](https://app.mostly.ai/) for training & generating synthetic data there.
 - **Local mode** trains and generates synthetic data locally on your own compute resources.
 - Generators, that were trained locally, can be easily imported to a platform for further sharing.